usamarehan557/olx-clone-react-native-2/README.md

 # olx-clone-react-native-2
-This is olx android app clone made with react native
+This is an olx android app clone made with react native

 I used following tech pieces in his project: